Do Capterra and Software Advice Generate Real Leads? Is Advertising and Reviews Worth It

 Lead Quality

 For all 3 companies I worked for, the lead quality was not great but okay, varied by category and target market.
 If your software product targets small and mid-market customers, some leads can be good.
-However, as you move more toward enterprise clients, expect less leads and lower quality.
+However, as you move more toward enterprise clients, expect less leads.
 Also, if you are targeting very small businesses, you may receive a lot of low-quality leads.

 Cost of Advertising on Capterra